-When creating a custom theme one or customizing a WordPress theme one of the considerations is the typography.
-The font of a WordPress theme plays a center role in the success of a site.
+When creating a custom theme or customizing a WordPress theme one of the considerations is the typography.
+The font of a WordPress theme plays a central role in the success of a site.
 There are many ways you can change the font of a WordPress theme.
-You can add fonts in WordPress theme by editing the CSS styles or adding directly to the WordPress editor.
+You can add fonts in the WordPress theme by editing the CSS styles or adding directly to the WordPress editor.

 Source of Web Fonts

 Browsers are built to recognize certain in-built default fonts that can be used in the WordPress style.css file.
 If you want to change the font on your theme, you can try out different fonts by editing the body class of the theme.
 If you want to add custom fonts to your theme, you have to start by finding the font.
 There are many fonts available online that are not only cool but most are free.

 Adobe Edge Web Fonts

 You can download web fonts from the sites listed above but not all fonts are free.
 It is important you check the licensing of the font before you can use it in your WordPress theme.
 If you would like to get web fonts for commercial use, Typekit is the best place to buy premium fonts.

 When downloading web fonts you will notice they have a variety of extensions.

 Each of these file extensions depicts a certain standard based on browser compatibility.
 You are likely to come across the following file extensions:

 TrueType Font (TTF) – This font is compatible with Internet Explorer version 9.0 and above, Chrome starting at 4.0, Firefox at 3.5, Safari since 3.1, and Opera beginning with 10.0